Please wait while the formulary information is being retrieved.

 Contraindicated

-None |
+| None |

 Severe Precaution

-None |
+| None |

 Management or Monitoring Precaution

-None |
+| None |

-general population, the background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.
-Animal Data: No adverse developmental effects were observed with oral administration of migalastat to pregnant rats and rabbits during organogenesis at doses up to 26 and 54 times, respectively, the recommended dose based on AUC.
+Available data are not sufficient to assess drug associated risks of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
+No adverse developmental effects were observed with oral administration of migalastat to pregnant rats and rabbits during organogenesis at doses up to 26 and 54 times, respectively, the recommended dose based on AUC.
 No effects on post-natal development were observed following oral administration of up to 500 mg/kg migalastat twice daily to pregnant rats (16 times the recommended dose based on AUC) during organogenesis and through lactation.

-Risk Summary: There are no human data available on the presence of migalastat in human milk, the effects on the breastfed infant, or the effects on milk production.
+There are no human data available on the presence of migalastat hydrochloride in human milk, the effects on the breastfed infant, or the effects on milk production.
 Migalastat is present in the milk of lactating rats.
 When a drug is present in animal milk, it is likely that the drug will be present in human milk.

 The following prioritized warning is available for GALAFOLD (migalastat hcl):